rsamec/react-binding/README.md

 # react-binding

-React [LinkedStateMixin](http://facebook.github.io/react/docs/two-way-binding-helpers.html) is an easy way to express two-way data binding in React.
+React [LinkedStateMixin][valueLink] is an easy way to express two-way data binding in React.

-React-binding comes with [BindToMixin](https://github.com/rsamec/react-binding) as extension to [LinkedStateMixin](http://facebook.github.io/react/docs/two-way-binding-helpers.html).
+React-binding is lightweight react [BindToMixin](https://github.com/rsamec/react-binding).

-Two-way binding support for:
+It offers two-way data binding support for:

 +   object properties with path expression
     +   this.bindToState("data","Employee.FirstName");